Eden Avital

-Eden Avital (עדן אביטל; born 25 March 1997) is an Israeli footballer who plays as a attacking midfielder for the French football club Soyaux and for the Israeli national team.
-She has previously played in Israel for the Girls Football Academy, ASA Tel Aviv, and Kiryat Gat as well as in France for Albi.
+Eden Avital (עדן אביטל; born 25 March 1997) is an Israeli footballer who plays as an attacking midfielder for the Israeli football club Hapoel Tel Aviv and for the Israeli national team.
+She has previously played in Israel for the Girls Football Academy, ASA Tel Aviv, Kiryat Gat, and Hapoel Petah Tikva as well as in France for Albi and Soyaux.